 California Health Interview Survey.
-CHIS 2007 Methodology Series: Report 3 - Data Processing Procedures.
-Los Angeles, CA: UCLA Center for Health Policy Research, 2008.
+CHIS 2009 Methodology Series: Report 3 - Data Processing Procedures.
+Los Angeles, CA: UCLA Center for Health Policy Research, 2011.

-Copyright © 2008 by the Regents of the University of California.
+Copyright © 2011 by the Regents of the University of California.

-The California Health Interview Survey is a collaborative project of the UCLA Center for Health Policy Research, the California Department of Public Health, the Department of Health Care Services, and the Public Health Institute.
-Funding for CHIS 2007 came from multiple sources: the California Department of Public Health, the Department of Health Care Services, the California Endowment, the National Cancer Institute, NIH Office of Behavioral and Social Sciences Research, the California Wellness Foundation, the First 5 California, the Robert Wood Johnson Foundation, the California Department of Mental Health, the California Office of the Patient Advocate, Kaiser Permanente, Blue Shield of California Foundation, LA Care Health Plan, the San Diego County Human and Health Services Agency, and the California Attorney General's Crime and Violence Prevention Center.
+The California Health Interview Survey is a collaborative project of the UCLA Center for Health Policy Research, the California Department of Public Health, and the Department of Health Care Services.
+Funding for CHIS 2009 came from multiple sources: the California Department of Public Health, the Department of Health Care Services, the California Endowment, the National Cancer Institute, NIH Office of Behavioral and Social Sciences Research, Agency for Healthcare Research and Quality, the California Wellness Foundation, First 5 California, the California Department of Mental Health, the California Office of the Patient Advocate, Kaiser Permanente, Blue Shield of California Foundation, the California HealthCare Foundation, the San Diego County Human and Health Services Agency, Marin County Department of Health and Human Services, and the Humboldt County Department of Health and Human Services.